Conditional Probation Discharge

 As with all other Court documents in all types of cases, the courts are open to the public and individuals are always free to file whatever they wish on their own behalf.
 In practice, that is never a very good idea, even among professionals in the field.

-Our firm will prepare the correct Petition for Conditional Discharge for the correct Court and include all of the statutory criteria the Court will want in order to grant that Petition.
+Our firm will prepare the correct Petition for Conditional Discharge for the correct Court and include all of the statutory criteria and factors the Court will need in order to grant that Petition.

 Our attorneys have evolved this petition over decades to create a form that the judges approve of and can quickly approve.